FAHEY, Frederick O. 1315. Private.

 FAWCETT, Frank E. 986.
 Private

 FAWCETT, Reginald.
 1884.
-PrivateFEARNLEY, Ernest W. 1504.
+PrivateFEARNLEY, Ernest Walter.
+1504.
 Private.
-KIA 31/07/1917 (aged 26).
+KIA 31/07/1917 aged 26.
 Son of Mr. R. and Mrs. F. Fearnley, of 31 St. James Street, Leeds.
 Commemorated on the YPRES (MENIN GATE) MEMORIAL, BELGIUM.
-Brother of William George Fearnley and tragically both KIA within a month of each other.
+Brother of Private William George Fearnley 1503 and tragically both KIA within a month of each other.

-FERRARIO John E. 1133.
-Private KEH, Lieutenant then Captain 11th Battalion Tank Corps.
-Left Trinidad for UK 18/10/1915.
+FERRARIO, John E. 1133.
+Private KEH (incorrect spelling on BWM and Victory medal rolls as Ferraris under 2KEH and not KEH, however, noted in Old Comrades Association of KEH in 1946 supports KEH and not 2KEH), Lieutenant commissioned KEH 1/10/1915 then Captain 11th Battalion Tank Corps.
+Left Trinidad for UK 18/10/1915. , ).
 Awarded Military Cross and Bar with the Tank Corps.
 MC and Bar group of four awarded to Captain J. E. Ferrario, 16th Battalion, Tank Corps, and King Edward’s Horse, the bar being awarded for conspicuous gallantry at Mortho Wood on 8 October 1918.
 Military Cross, G.V.R., with Second Award Bar, reverse of cross inscribed ‘Lieut., King Edward’s Horse’; 1914-15 Star (1133 Pte., K. Edw.
 H.); British War and Victory Medals (Capt.)
 M.C.
 London Gazette 18 June 1917, (2nd Lieut., King Edward’s Horse).
 ‘For conspicuous gallantry and devotion to duty, while on reconnaissance.
 He displayed great coolness and skill in withdrawing his patrol under heavy fire, covering the retirement himself.
 His personal example was splendid.’
 Bar to M.C.
 London Gazette 15 February 1919.
 The recommendation states ‘For conspicuous gallantry and devotion to duty at Mortho Wood, Villers-Outreaux, on 8 October 1918, when he assisted his company reconnaissance officer in successfully laying tape under heavy shell fire through German posts to German main line.
-Later he tried to get into a burning tank to recue some of the crew; the tank was being heavily shelled.
+Later he tried to get into a burning tank to rescue some of the crew; the tank was being heavily shelled.
 Again, later, he went forward under heavy shell and machine-gun fire to make sure that the last tank of his section had got into action.
 During the whole action he displayed total disregard to his personal safety.’
 Was living in Trindad in 1946.
 Medals sold at auction by Dix Noonan Webb, UK in April 2004.

 FERREIRA, Edwin L. 1296.
 Private